andreachangtw/ZapWarrant/README.md

 | WarrantFactory | Manage all pairs’ address and the creation of new venue | - get warrant pair address<br>- create new pair | - WarrantPairCreated<br>- SettlementCreated |
 | WarrantPair | The pair’s main trading venue, for all the trading activities | - sell<br>- buy<br>- cancel<br>- exercise: actual or cash<br>- expire | - WarrantListed<br>- WarrantSold<br>- WarrantCanceled<br>- WarrantExercised<br>- WarrantExpired |
 | Settlement | Responsible for all the money related actions | - escrow<br>- release<br>- pay premium<br>- cash settlement<br>- actual settlement | - FundsEscrowed<br>- FundsReleased |

+ZapWarrant democratizes options trading by removing traditional barriers such as fixed maturities and strikes, thereby making a wider range of underlying assets accessible.
+It stands out for its emphasis on flexibility and user empowerment in the crypto derivatives market.